tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 # Myth of number-based perfection

 Some themes pay too much attention to be scientifically uniform.
-Like, all colors have same exact lightness, and hues are distributed evenly on a circle.
+Like, all colors have the same exact lightness, and hues are distributed evenly on a circle.

 This could be nice (to know if you have OCR), but in practice, it doesn’t work as well as it sounds:

 balanced.png
 OkLab l=0.7473 c=0.1253 h=0, 45, 90, 135, 180, 225, 270, 315

 The idea of highlighting is to make things stand out.
-If you make all colors the same lightness and chroma, they will look very similar to each other and it’ll hard to tell them apart.
+If you make all colors the same lightness and chroma, they will look very similar to each other, and it’ll be hard to tell them apart.

-Our eyes are way more sensitive to difference in lightness than in color, and we should use it, not try to negate it.
+Our eyes are way more sensitive to differences in lightness than in color, and we should use it, not try to negate it.

-# Let’s design color theme together
+# Let’s design a color theme together

 Let’s apply these principles step by step and see where it leads us.
 We start with the theme from the start of this post: